infinispan-demos/streaming-data-kubernetes/README.md

     $ ssh-keygen -f openshift-key

-Finally, you need to missing details to OpenShift cluster definition file.
+Finally, you need to add missing details to OpenShift cluster definition file.
 This project contains a sample descriptor called [cluster-streaming.yml](google/cluster-streaming.yml) which you can use as starting point.